Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QQzWlAO0NH0.md

 # [February 1st, 2022 Livestream](../2022-02-01.md)
 ## Q&A: Do you intend to add a Smart Merger?
 https://www.youtube.com/watch?v=QQzWlAO0NH0
-This question was possibly duplicated with a more recent answer: [February 15th, 2022 Livestream Q&A: Will Smart Mergers ever be a thing?](./yt-xzmIE-SlPp4.md) [https://www.youtube.com/watch?v=xzmIE-SlPp4](https://www.youtube.com/watch?v=xzmIE-SlPp4)
+This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Any plans for Smart Mergers?](./yt-gSfMJLj1QEs.md) [https://www.youtube.com/watch?v=gSfMJLj1QEs](https://www.youtube.com/watch?v=gSfMJLj1QEs)

 ### Topics